jzhoulab/quasildr/README.md

 ## Quick Start

-For quick start, see tutorials under `./tutorials/` directory.
+For learning about the package, we recommend checking out the [**tutorials**](https://github.com/jzthree/quasildr/blob/master/tutorials).
+We provide them in both jupyter notebooks format (you may use nteract https://nteract.io/ to open them) or html files rendered from jupyter notebooks.
+The visualizations are large so Github does not allow preview, and you need to download it first.
+For various manuscript examples, checkout jupyter notebooks in the [**Manuscript**](https://github.com/jzthree/quasildr/blob/master/Manuscript) directory.

-An example python snippet that running these methods are below
+As a quickest possible introduction, a minimum example python snippet that running these methods are below

 ```python
 #GraphDR